 One of the most popular ways of keeping track of inventory is PI (Perpetual Inventory), but this method is not 100% reliable, and it only leads to inaccuracy, time away from the customer in the brick-and-mortar stores, inconsistency between stores and central warehouse, and a waste of resources.

 Whether they are aware or not, retailers are facing a future pledged by digital transformation.
 Technology is no longer a luxury but a necessity.
 And one way to avoid the downfalls of busy times like Black Friday is by embracing the advantages of RFID technology.
 Consumers are changing, and they expect brands to do the same to better serve their expectations.

 By combining the rise of the online with extensive transparency, brands need to invest in tools that can help them anticipate customer demand and avoid disruptive retailing in times like Black Friday.
 Obsolete and faulty inventory and performance solutions can no longer compete with the advantages of RFID:

 - Reduced operating costs via improved inventory management

 - Increased productivity via automatic scan of product

 - Reduced waste via full stock visibility

-Trimco Group is the trusted partner for many brands that have chosen to implement RFID and combine their trim solution with RFID for increased accuracy and efficiency across their business.
+Trimco Group is the trusted partner for many brands and retailers that have chosen to implement RFID and combine their trims solution with RFID for increased accuracy and efficiency across their business.
 We can also be yours.
-Contact us for more information.